UPDATED JANUARY 2019

 - There are toilets.
 They might be a little stinky, but you won’t have to hide behind bushes!

 - Campsites are not assigned.
 If you want a primo camping spot, arrive at the campground as early as you can!
-You could also switch campsites when other campers leave.
+You can also switch campsites when other campers leave.

 You don’t HAVE to hike or carry your gear (but you should!)